briancherin/Google-Play-Books-Highlights-Quiz/README.md

 ## Overview
-**This project is a way to encourage a sentimental e-book lover to look back at their highlights and notes, in the format of a quiz.**
+**This ReactJS web app is a way to encourage a sentimental e-book lover to look back at their highlights and notes, in the format of a quiz.**

 The quiz presents the user with a book quote that they highlighted, and challenges them to identify which book title it originates from.